Outbreak Response Plan

 - At least 7 days have passed since symptoms first appeared

-If HCP had COVID-19 ruled out and have an alternate diagnosis, (e.g., tested positive for influenza), “criteria for return to work should be based on that diagnosis”.
+If the staff member had COVID-19 ruled out and have an alternate diagnosis, (e.g., tested positive for influenza), “criteria for return to work should be based on that diagnosis”.

 If the test-based strategy will be used, two consecutive nasal swab specimens should be collected for testing at least 24 hours apart.
 There is no need to wait for results from the first test to collect the second test.
 For example: April 14 10 AM Test 1 collected; April 15 12PM test 2 collected.
 The employee may return to work on the day that both tests have returned negative.